CompleteCar

 The steering column is manually moved, and this is no major drawback as there's a healthy amount of reach and rake adjustability.

-The seats up front are fine, although they could be a tad more supportive, and a major boon is excellent visibility out of the MGS6 in all directions for the driver.
+The seats up front are comfortable, although they could be a tad more supportive, and a major boon is excellent visibility out of the MGS6 in all directions for the driver.

 Infotainment and technology

-MG keeps a handful of physical shortcut buttons below the central display to control various climate functions, which is good, but there's otherwise a dearth of switchgear in the interior.
+As in the MGS5, there are plenty of physical buttons below the central display to control various climate functions, which is good.

-Depending on spec, other tech features include a head-up display for the driver, an 11-speaker uprated sound system for audiophiles, a 50-watt wireless and cooled smartphone charging pad up front, and a number of USB and power sockets in the car's cabin - most notably, in the under-tunnel storage area up front.
-There's another two USB-C ports in the back for rear-seat passengers.
+Depending on spec, other tech features include a head-up display for the driver (MG's first such system), an 11-speaker sound system for audiophiles, a 50-watt wireless and cooled smartphone charging pad up front, and a number of USB and power sockets in the car's cabin - most notably, in the under-tunnel storage area up front.
+There are another two USB-C ports in the back for rear-seat passengers.

 Practicality around the cabin